farhin96/Prediction-of-Lettuce-Quality-Parameters-Using-Hyperspectral-Imaging-Data-and-Machine-Learning/README.md

 `specific_part_PCA.py`	: Selects important wavelengths from a specific leaf region using PCA;

-`specific_part_RFE.py`	: Selects important wavelengths from a specific leaf region using RFE;

 `specific_part_FDR_ANN.py`	: Runs ANN using FDR-selected wavelengths for a specific leaf region;

 `specific_part_PCA_ANN.py`	: Runs ANN using PCA-selected wavelengths for a specific leaf region;

-`specific_part_RFE_ANN.py`	: Runs ANN using RFE-selected wavelengths for a specific leaf region;

 Data files